263 pointsby pseudolus4 months ago36 comments

 Of course his interactions with the Apollo engineers is priceless.
 I worked for one such engineer, and the strain of perfection was great discipline.

-• dredmorbius20 hours ago
+• colechristensen4 months ago

 > Seems like a really large error?